 Temple of Poseidon at Cape Sounion

 People come from all over the world to see this little gem of an island, Santorini.
-The iconic white-and-blue houses and the incredible views to the volcano are very exotic for most visitors.
+The iconic white-and-blue houses and the incredible views to the volcano are really unique.

-You can’t run out of things to do in Santorini.
-Activities include hiking from Fira to Oia, volcano tours, sailing trips, the Akrotiri ancient site, winery tours, swimming, and a lot more.
-However, you can also just sit at a café with a view to the caldera, and relax with a glass of local wine.
+Activities you can do on your own include hiking from Fira to Oia, exploring the photogenic beaches, and relaxing at a café with a view to the caldera, sipping on a glass of local wine.

 When to visit Santorini

 Some people will find my suggestion to visit Santorini off-season rather strange.
 However, if you are not a huge fan of crowds, inflated prices and lots of pre-planning, winter might be the best time to visit Santorini.

 You probably won’t be able to swim, but you might have the entire Oia to yourself, like we did when we visited in late November.